-Drug Available Formulations Route Usual Recommended Frequency Comments Bethkis Inhalation nebulization solution: 300 mg/4 mL ampules Oral inhalation Twice daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be administered over an approximately 15-minute period, using the Pari LC Plus Reusable Nebulizer and DeVilbiss PulmoAide compressor.
-Kitabis Pak Inhalation nebulization solution: 300 mg/5 mL ampules Oral inhalation Twice daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be administered over an approximately 15-minute period, using the Pari LC Plus Reusable Nebulizer and DeVilbiss PulmoAide compressor.
+Table 0.
+Dosing and Administration Drug Available Formulations Route Usual Recommended Frequency Comments Bethkis (tobramycin) Inhalation solution: 300 mg/4 mL ampules Twice daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be administered using the hand-held Pari LC Plus Reusable Nebulizer with a Pari Vios air compressor.

+Drug Available Formulations Route Usual Recommended Frequency Comments Kitabis Pak (tobramycin) Inhalation solution: 300 mg/5 mL ampules Oral inhalation Twice daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be administered using the hand-held Pari LC Plus Reusable Nebulizer.
 Kitabis Pak is a co-packaging of tobramycin inhalation solution with a Pari LC Plus Reusable Nebulizer.
-Tobi Inhalation nebulization solution: 300 mg/5 mL ampules Oral inhalation Twice daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be administered over an approximately 15-minute period, using the Pari LC Plus Reusable Nebulizer and DeVilbiss PulmoAide compressor.
-Tobi Podhaler Inhalation powder: 28 mg capsules Oral inhalation Four capsules twice daily in repeated cycles of 28 days on drug, followed by 28 days off Capsules are for use with the Podhaler device only.
-The contents of each capsule are administered through a deep inhalation with a single breath; the patient must inhale 2 times from each capsule.
+Cayston (aztreonam) Inhalation solution: 75 mg single-use vials of lyophilized powder packaged with sterile saline diluent Oral Inhalation Three times daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be reconstituted with 1 mL of sterile diluent.
+Dose should be administered over an approximate 2 to 3 minute period using the Altera Nebulizer System.
+Patients should use a bronchodilator before administration.
+Tobi (tobramycin) Inhalation solution: 300 mg/5 mL ampules Oral inhalation Twice daily in repeated cycles of 28 days on drug, followed by 28 days off Dose should be administered using the hand-held Pari LC Plus Reusable Nebulizer and DeVilbiss PulmoAide compressor.
+Tobi Podhaler (tobramycin) Inhalation powder: 28 mg capsules Oral inhalation 4 capsules twice daily in repeated cycles of 28 days on drug, followed by 28 days off Capsules are for use with the Podhaler device only.
+The contents of each capsule are administered through a deep inhalation with a single breath; the patient must inhale 2 times from each of the 4 capsules (ie, a total of 8 breath-activated inhalations)

-^{} Doses for all agents should be taken as close to 12 hours apart as possible; but not less than 6 hours apart; dose is not adjusted for age or weight.
+\ Doses for all agents should be administered as close to 12 hours apart as possible; but not less than 6 hours apart for tobramycin agents and not < 4 hours apart for aztreonam; dose is not adjusted for age or weight.

 See the current prescribing information for full details